Administration yet to reach all affected people of Silchar: Himanta | Politics

 He said instructions have been issued to agencies involved in the relief and rescue operations to maximize their reach and ensure help for all affected populations at the earliest.

-Sarma waded through the flood waters on foot at places and sailed in an NDRF rubber boat in some other areas, as he interacted with the local populace to get a first-hand understanding of their situation.
+Sarma waded through the waters on foot at places and sailed in an NDRF rubber boat, as he interacted with the local populace to get a first-hand understanding of their situation.

 Cabinet Minister Parimal Suklabaidya, Silchar MP Rajdeep Roy, several MLAs, and officials of local civil and police administration accompanied the chief minister during the visit.

-The CM, during the visit, held a review meeting with district administration officials on the situation and the measures being taken for rescue and relief operations.
+The CM held a review meeting with district administration officials on the situation and the measures being taken for rescue and relief operations.

 Speaking to reporters later, Sarma accepted that the administration has not been able to reach out to all affected people thus far.